iviviano/Algorithms/QR Reconstruction/Notes.md

 - since the format error correction is done bitwise, it gives us 10 equations!

 This is placed left to right and bottom to top

+From wikiversity:
+The process for checking the encoded information is similar to long division, but uses exclusive-or instead of subtraction.
+The format code should produce a remainder of zero when it is "divided" by the so-called generator of the code.
+QR format codes use the generator $10100110111$.
+- Need to figure out zeros of this generator